-During the course of the 2025 fiscal year, TTCI will undertake additional community engagement efforts.
+During the course of the 2026 fiscal year, TTCI will undertake additional community engagement efforts.
 These engagement efforts will be shaped by the Policy and Technical Committee membership with capacity provided by the entirety of the Community Development Department staff in order to achieve a sufficient ratio of staff leaders to public participants across several venues.
-These community engagement efforts will support the development of the upcoming TIP and MTP.
+These community engagement efforts will support updates to the current TIP and next MTP.